YA, middle grade, and picture books

 I moved to New York City from Toronto armed with dual citizenship, a dream to work in children’s publishing, and inspiration from my favorite (if clichéd) Zen magnet, “Leap and the net will appear”.
-I became an editor at Hyperion Books for Children before deciding to explore the view from the agent’s side of the desk, where I fell head over heels in love with my role as a literary agent.
-I spent the next six-and-a-half years as an agent and the rights director at Pippin Properties, Inc. before joining Folio Jr. where I'm a partner and literary agent.
-Some of the New York Times bestselling and award-winning clients I represent include Jenny Han, Morgan Matson, Siobhan Vivian, Adele Griffin, Philip & Erin Stead, Matthew Reinhart, Julie Morstad, and Sydney Smith as well as striking debut and emerging voices.
+I’m a partner and literary agent at Folio.
+Some of the New York Times bestselling and award-winning clients I represent include Kendare Blake, Lauren Castillo, Amina Luqman Dawson, Jenny Han, Rachael Lippincott, Lois Lowry, Cherry Mo, Sydney Smith, Philip & Erin Stead as well as striking debut and emerging voices.
 I am an editorial agent passionate about negotiating the best deal possible, working with our esteemed subsidiary and contracts teams to squeeze as much juice out of a property as it will yield, and helping my clients to publish books that will stand the test of time.

 Please note that my colleague, Estelle Laure, and I work very closely together.
 Any queries to me should also be considered queries to her.